theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects---sap-user-rights.md

 S_GUI            ACTVT=61
 ```

-XXXX is the function group to which the function module  belongs to.
-XXXX is the name of the function group where the custom function module Z_XTRACT_IS_REMOTE_REPORT belongs to.
-If the function modules was imported using our SAP transport, XXXX equals to *ZXTRACTABAP*.
+XXXX is the name of the function group to which the custom function module Z_XTRACT_IS_REMOTE_REPORT belongs.
+If the function module was imported using our SAP transport, XXXX equals to *ZXTRACTABAP*.

 Look up a report, preview und execute the report in a batch job.